Romanian cuisine

+With the cuisine of Romania being shared by another country, namely Moldova, there are similarities between the cuisines of the two Romanian-speaking countries.

 History

-In the history of Romanian culinary literature, Costache Negruzzi and Mihail Kogălniceanu were the compilers of a cookbook "200 rețete cercate de bucate, prăjituri și alte trebi gospodărești" (200 tried recipes for dishes, pastries and other household things) printed in 1841.
+In the history of Romanian culinary literature, Costache Negruzzi and Mihail Kogălniceanu were the compilers of a cookbook 200 Proven Recipes for Dishes, Pastries and Other Household Works (200 rețete cercate de bucate, prăjituri și alte trebi gospodărești), printed in 1841.
 Also, Negruzzi writes in "Alexandru Lăpușneanu", "In Moldavia, at this time, fine food wasn't fashioned.
 The greatest feast only offered a few types of dishes.
 After the borș, Greek dishes would follow, boiled with herbs floating in butter, and finally cosmopolitan steaks".

-Cheese has been a part of Romanian cuisine since ancient history.
-Brânză is the generic term for cheese in Romanian; it is originally a Dacian word.
-Traditional Dacian cuisine included vegetables (lentils, peas, spinach, garlic) and fruits (grapes, apples, raspberries) with high nutritional values.
-The Dacians produced wine in massive quantities.
-Burebista, a Dacian king, angered by the wine abuse of his warriors, cut down the vines.
-As such, his people gave up drinking wine.
+Cheese has been a part of Romanian cuisine since the beginning of its history.
+Brânză is the generic term for cheese in Romanian.

-Romans helped introduce different pastries made with cheese, including alivenci, pască, or brânzoaice.
-They also introduced different variations of millet porridge.

 Maize and potatoes became staples of Romanian cuisine after their introduction to Europe.
 Maize, in particular, contributed to health and nutrition improvements of Romanians in the 16th and 17th centuries, resulting in a population boom.